mgrinx/fitness-tracker/README.md

 # Fitness Tracker

-A simple app to demonstrate express handlebars and mongodb integration.
+A workout tracking app to demonstrate express handlebars and mongoose integration.
+Create daily workouts and populate them with exercise info.

 ![Screenshot](Screenshot.png)